open-osp/open-osp/README.md

 Visit `http://localhost/oscar` in your browser.

+## Options

+Options may be passed in via environment variables on the host.

+* Deploy an Oscar fork - `OSCAR_REPO=https://countable@bitbucket.org/dennis_warren/release-ubcpc-15.10.git ./deploy.sh`

 ## Steps
 * Builds the lastest Oscar from source (no development environment setup needed).
 * Create Docker containers for Tomcat and MariaDB.